Accelize/drm/doc/drm_hardware_integration.rst

 Ultimately, the ERROR_CODE shall be set to x"00" after a complete Activation cycle following the LICENSE_FILE_LOADED set to '1'.
-If this does not happen, the error codes can help to make decisions.
+If this does not happen, the error codes can help to debug (see error table below).

-If OK, then the Protected IP is ready to be implemented on hardware.

 .. image:: _static/behavior.png
    :target: _static/behavior.png